 Are Betta Fish Freshwater Or Saltwater

 Betta fish have become extremely popular over the last decade, kept in home aquariums all over the world.
-A lingering question is whether betta fish are freshwater or saltwater (or even brackish) due to the harsh conditions they tolerate in the wild.
+So, are betta fish freshwater or saltwater (or even brackish) due to the harsh conditions they tolerate in the wild?

 Betta fish are freshwater labyrinth fish, not saltwater.
-They prefer soft water with a degree of hardness (dH) less than 25.
+Soft water is preferred, with a degree of hardness (dH) less than 25.
 Betta fish also prefer neutral to slightly acidic aquarium water with a pH of 6.5 to 7.
 Some people think they live in saltwater because they can tolerate salt better than other fish.

 Some people think betta fish live in saltwater because they live in rice paddies, ponds, and slow-moving streams in Thailand, Cambodia, Vietnam, and Laos, which may occasionally have some salt due to tidal flows or relentless monsoon rains that flood them for short periods.